-No significant difference in the reconstructed SSTs is recorded between the black shales and the more TOC-lean marls and limestones.
+No significant difference in the reconstructed SSTs is recorded between the black shales and the more TOC-poor marls and limestones.
 This suggests that the cyclic deposition of black shales during OAE2 in the LSB was not primarily driven by changes in SST.

-Average SSTs for the OAE2-interval at Wunstorf are higher than at Bass River (New Jersey Shelf), DSDP Site 367 (Cape Verde Basin), ODP Site 1260 (Demarara Rise), and Site 1276 (North Atlantic; Table 1), which may perhaps be an artefact of the low resolution achieved for the Plenus Cold Event at Wunstorf.
-Reconstructions of absolute temperatures based on TEX86 at values significantly exceeding the modern calibration may yield significant errors.
-Nonetheless, the warm and relatively stable background SSTs for Wunstorf ($\sim 37\,^{\circ}$ C) suggest that SSTs on the European shelf were exceptionally high and supports the notion that thermal gradients were substantially reduced during the Late Cretaceous greenhouse world (e.g. Baron, 1983; Huber et al., 1995).
+Average SSTs for the OAE2 interval at Wunstorf are higher than at Bass River (New Jersey shelf), DSDP site 367 (Cape Verde Basin), ODP site 1260 (Demerara Rise), and site 1276 (North Atlantic; Table 1), which may perhaps be an artefact of the low resolution achieved for the Plenus Cold Event at Wunstorf.
+Reconstructions of absolute temperatures based on TEX86 at values significantly exceeding the modern calibration may yield significant errors, since the modern core-top calibration is limited to 30 °C (Kim et al., 2010).